Hugo Jaquard

 Hugo Jaquard, Pierre-Olivier Amblard, Simon Barthelmé, Nicolas Tremblay

 Random diffusions are a popular tool in Monte-Carlo estimations, with well established algorithms such as Walk-on-Spheres (WoS) going back several decades.
 In this work, we introduce diffusion estimators for the problems of angular synchronization and smoothing on graphs, in the presence of a rotation associated to each edge.
-Unlike classical WoS algorithms, these estimators allow for global estimations by propagating along the branches of multi-type spanning forests, and we show that they can outperform standard numerical-linear-algebra solvers in challenging instances, depending on the topology and density of the graph.
-Submitted.
+Unlike classical WoS algorithms that are point-wise estimators, our diffusion estimators allow for global estimations by propagating along the branches of random spanning subgraphs called multi-type spanning forests.
+Building upon efficient samplers based on variants of Wilson's algorithm, we show that our estimators outperform standard numerical-linear-algebra solvers in challenging instances, depending on the topology and density of the graph.
+In revision for SIAM Journal on Mathematics of Data Science (October 2024).

 arxiv:2403.19300, code on gitlab